bennycheung/bennycheung.github.io/_posts/2019-04-28-attribute-based-encryption-for-healthcare-blockchain.md

 published: true
 ---
 <!--excerpt.start-->
-There is no surprise that one of the biggest concern for the healthcare provider is data security.
-One can argue that the data ownership is the most important asset in this internet age.
-The patients aware of their personal information value.
+It's no surprise that one of the biggest concern for a healthcare provider is data security.
+One can argue that the data ownership is the most important asset in this information age.
+Healthcare patients are aware of the value of their personal information.
-Consequently, the healthcare provider requires to transform from the centralized patient's data ownership to a distributed ownership.
-The patient has the full control of his health data while the healthcare provider is only permissioned to access to the patient's data as needed.
+As a result, a healthcare provider required to switch from a centralized ownership to a distributed ownership.
+The patient now has the full control of his health data while the provider only has permission to access to the data when necessary.
 <!--excerpt.end-->
-The patient is further incentivized to share part of their health data for the greater social good in medical research, providing that a part of their private data is obscured before usage.
+Provided that a section of the private data is obscured before usage, a patient could be incentivized to share part of their health related data for the advancement of medical research.
-To make this decentralized data ownership and sharing work, it requires a new technique to protect the data privacy and security to the system.
+In order to make this decentralized data ownership and sharing work, it requires a new technique to protect the data privacy and provide a secure system.

 ![Healthcare Blockchain ]({{ site.baseurl }}images/attribute-based-encryption-for-healthcare-blockchain/Medical_Blockchain_StyleArt.jpg)

 *Figure.
 Artistic style of Kandinsky transfer to a healthcare blockchain image*

-Our previous article on ["Why Blockchain for Healthcare?"](https://www.jonahgroup.com/blog/why_blockchain_for_healthcare) explained how to use blockchain to share the data with the permissioned parties.
+Our previous article on ["Why Blockchain for Healthcare?"](https://www.jonahgroup.com/blog/why_blockchain_for_healthcare) explained how to use blockchain to share data with the permissioned parties.
-In this article, we shall expand the discussion on the health data sharing, focusing on the data privacy by *Attribute-based Encryption*.
+In this article, we'll expand on the discussion of healthcare data sharing, with a focuse on the data privacy through *Attribute-based Encryption*.
-When a patient decided to share part of his/her health data, the health data is recorded into a blockchain confidentially.
+When a patient decided to share part of his/her health data, the data is recorded into a blockchain confidentially.
 Only the permissioned parties can decrypt the shared data.

-Exploring the concept and practice of *attribute-based encryption for healthcare blockchain*, we shall explain the following topics from a system perspective, with minimal requirements on mathematics.
+As we explore the concept and practice of *attribute-based encryption for healthcare blockchain*, we'll go through the following topics from a system perspective, simplifying the mathematical aspects.
-Of course, for the mathematically inclined readers, the original papers are listed in the [References](#References) section for deeper understanding.
+Of course, for the mathematically inclined readers, the original papers are listed in the [References](#References) section for a deeper understanding.

 * [Personal Health Record (PHR) Security](#PHRSecurity)
 * [Attribute-based Encryption](#ABE)